What is your writing genre?….. Whatever it is, you will inevitably be expressing within it a part of yourself.

 Bradbury’s idea about the unconscious as our muse is very apt; when we wonder where inspiration comes from, we can be sure it has emerged from our unknown inner selves.
 Writing helps us discover this.

-Some people find that they cannot think without writing things down; this helps them in find out what is really going on in their mind.
+Some people find that they cannot think without writing things down; this helps them find out what is really going on in their mind.
 It is as if writing comes from somewhere deep inside, from a gut- level, and sometimes we might feel surprised at what emerges from our unconscious self.

 “I write to discover what I know.”–Flannery O’Connor